Pola

 This Is What the Difference Looks Like

-Terms remain abstract until you attach them to real situations.
-That's why we tell three scenes that we see constantly.
+Terms remain abstract until you apply them to real situations.
+That’s why we recount three scenarios that we see constantly, in one form or another.

-Digitization: You introduce document management, sign digitally, automate approvals.
-In the end, there’s less searching, less filing, less mail time.
+Digitization: You implement a document management system, sign digitally, automate approvals.
+In the end, there’s less searching, less filing, less postal time.

-Transformation: You go a step further and ask: Why are so many documents needed at all?
-You build self-service routes, reduce proofs, model processes around customer outcomes.
-Paperless then is not a goal, but a byproduct.
+Transformation: You take it a step further and ask: Why do we need so many documents at all?
+You build self-service tracks, reduce verifications, reshape processes around customer results.
+Going paperless then is not the goal, but a byproduct.

 Digitization: You build an app as an additional channel for the same service.
-This can be useful if it solves real friction (e.g., booking appointments, status, proofs).
+This can be sensible if it genuinely solves friction (e.g., appointment booking, status, confirmations).

 Digitization: You document contacts, standardize follow-ups, automate emails.
 This helps immediately.

 Transformation: You change how you manage customer relationships.
-Suddenly it’s about customer journeys, product feedback loops, data-based services.
-Sales, service, and product stop talking about “handoffs”, but instead about a joint experience.
+Suddenly, it’s about customer journeys, product feedback loops, data-driven services.
+Sales, service, and product no longer talk about "handoffs," but about a shared experience.

-What we find important: Transformation does not arise through a “big project” but through a chain of decisions that together form a new picture.
+What we find important: Transformation doesn’t come from one "big project," but through a chain of decisions, which together form a new picture.

-And here lies a fresh perspective missing in many articles: Transformation is not just “more”.
-It’s often also less – less complexity, fewer special cases, fewer internal exceptions.
-When we truly rethink processes, the organization often becomes simpler.
+And that is a fresh viewpoint often missing in many articles: Transformation is not just "more."
+It is often also less – less complexity, fewer special cases, fewer internal exceptions.
+When we truly rethink processes, the organization frequently becomes simpler.
 Not immediately.
 But noticeably.

-If you only remember one sentence from this section, let it be this: Transformation needs direction before it needs speed.
+If there is only one sentence you take away from this section, let it be this: Transformation needs direction before it needs speed.

-We use a format that deliberately remains lightweight – because strategies often die in slides.
-Our approach is called “North Star and Next Step”.
+We use a format that remains intentionally lightweight – because strategies often die in slides.
+Our approach is called "North Star and Next Step".

-1) North Star (Target Image): We formulate a clear image of how your offer should be digitally experienced in 2–3 years.
-Not as a feature list, but as a promise: What can a person then do faster, safer, easier?
+1) North Star (Target Image): We formulate a clear image of how your offering should be digitally experienced in 2–3 years.
+Not as a feature list, but as a promise: What can a person do faster, safer, easier then?
 What role does your brand play in this?

-2) Reality Check (Present): We look at what’s slowing down today: processes, data, systems, decision paths.
-Here it’s not about blame, but about truth.
+2) Reality Check (Current State): We examine what currently slows things down: processes, data, systems, decision paths.
+This is not about blame but about truth.

-3) Priorities (Value Over Completeness): We prioritize initiatives based on utility and implementability.
-Many companies get lost because they want to modernize “everything”.
-We deliberately reduce.
+3) Priorities (Value Before Completeness): We prioritize initiatives by benefit and feasibility.
+Many companies get lost because they want to modernize "everything."
+We consciously reduce.

-4) Roadmap with Measuring Points: Instead of “Launch in 12 months”, we define interim moments where you learn: Which metric shows it's getting better?
-For example, lead time, service quota, conversion, or support volume.
+4) Roadmap with Checkpoints: Instead of "launch in 12 months," we define interim moments where you learn: Which metric shows that things are getting better?
+For example, throughput time, service rate, conversion, or support volume.

 Important: A transformation strategy is not an IT document.
-It's an agreement on what you believe in and what you want to do next.
+It is an agreement on what you believe in and what you want to do next.

-And if you are looking for tools to manage this cleanly: For a transparent roadmap, many teams like to use Jira or Trello.
-For KPI transparency, Power BI or the lean open-source tool Metabase are often a good start – depending on how data-savvy you already are.
+And if you’re looking for tools to manage this properly: For a transparent roadmap, many teams like to use Jira or Trello.
+For KPI transparency, Power BI or the lightweight open-source tool Metabase are often a good start – depending on how data mature you are.

 Clarify Strategy in 90 Minutes

-We sort goals, risks, and first steps together.
+We sort goals, risks, and initial steps together.

-Unsplash image for diverse team reviewing accessible interface prototypeUnsplash image for diverse team reviewing accessible interface prototype
+Unsplash image of a diverse team reviewing an accessible interface prototypeUnsplash image of a diverse team reviewing an accessible interface prototype

-When transformation projects fail, it often appears externally as a technology problem: “The system wasn’t accepted”, “The migration took a long time”, “The data was chaotic”.
+When transformation projects fail, it often looks like a technology problem from the outside: "The system wasn’t adopted," "The migration took long," "The data was chaotic."

-Internally, it is almost always a people problem – in the best sense.
-It’s about safety, routines, status, clarity.
+Inside, it is almost always a human problem – in the best sense.
+It’s about security, routines, status, clarity.

-Our most important cultural measure is therefore surprisingly manual: We translate change into situations.
-Not “We’re introducing System X”, but “From March, the email inquiry becomes a process you can complete in two clicks – and you won't have to double-document anymore”.
+Our most important cultural measure is therefore surprisingly hands-on: We translate change into situations.
+Not "we are implementing system X," but "From March, an email request will become a process you can complete in two clicks – and you won’t have to document anything twice."

-2) Plan Learning Like Development: Training is not an “extra”.
-It is part of the delivery.
+2) Plan learning as development: Training is not an "extra."
+It is part of delivery.

-3) Take Inclusion Seriously: Transformation succeeds better when different roles can have a say – even those rarely asked.
-And when results are accessible.
-Accessibility is not just a standard topic but acceptance coded.
+3) Take inclusion seriously: Transformation is more successful when different roles can have their say – including those who are rarely asked.
+And when the results are accessible.
+Accessibility is not just a standard topic, but acceptance cast in code.

-Incidentally, this is a point many strategies overlook: If your internal tool or customer portal is not understandable and accessible, you have not “digitally transformed” but built new hurdles.
+This is a point that many strategies overlook: If your internal tool or customer portal isn’t understandable and accessible, you haven’t "digitally transformed," you’ve built new barriers.

 How to Justify Benefits Cleanly

-With digitization, the answer is often pleasantly concrete: less processing time, fewer errors, lower paper and shipping costs.
-With transformation, it is more complex because benefits do not only express themselves in costs but also in relevance.
+With digitization, the answer is often pleasingly concrete: less processing time, fewer errors, less paper and shipping costs.
+With transformation, it is more complex, as benefits express themselves not only in costs but also in relevance.

-Here we look for metrics that you can affect within 3–6 months: lead time, support inquiries, offer creation time, conversion, no-show rate for appointments.
-These are the values that teams feel – and that protects the project when the initial euphoria fades.
+Here we look for metrics that you can shift within 3–6 months: throughput time, support inquiries, offer creation time, conversion, no-show rate for appointments.
+These are the values teams feel – and that protect the project when the initial enthusiasm dwindles.

 Layer 2: The Strategic Effect

-We supplement this ROI logic with a point rarely spoken of openly: Transformation is also risk reduction.
-Those who build their processes and channels to be quickly adaptable are more resilient to market changes, supply chain problems, or regulatory requirements.
+We complement this ROI logic with a point seldom openly stated: Transformation is also risk reduction.
+Those who build their processes and channels to be quickly adaptable are more resilient to market changes, supply chain issues, or regulatory requirements.

-And another Pola perspective missing in classic ROI discussions: Quality saves energy.
-A well-built, performant digital process reduces unnecessary data transfer, repetitions, and support loops.
-That is economically sensible – and often ecological too.
+And yet another Pola perspective, missing in traditional ROI discussions: Quality saves energy.
+A well-built, efficient digital process reduces unnecessary data transmission, repetitions, and support loops.
+This is economically sensible – and often also ecologically.

-When you think of ROI this way, the question is no longer “Costs or Benefits?”, but “Which form of benefit do we want to make visible first – and which one will we build up in the long term?”
+When you think of ROI this way, the question is no longer "Cost or benefit?" but "Which form of benefit do we want to make visible first – and which do we build up long-term?"

 Consider Purpose and Sustainability

-Many texts on digital transformation end with cloud, data, AI.
-It's understandable – but something important is left out: For what is transformation actually being done?
+Many texts on digital transformation end with cloud, data, and AI.
+That’s understandable – but it misses something important: For what is the transformation actually happening?

 At Pola, we work a lot with organizations that want to create impact: socially, ecologically, culturally.
-And that's where the difference between digitization and transformation becomes even clearer.
+And this is where the difference between digitization and transformation becomes even clearer.

 Digitization can, for example, save paper.
-That's good.
-But transformation can ensure that an offer is designed so that people can really use it – independent of limitations, devices, or context.
-Accessibility is not just a checkbox in QA but part of fair access.
+That’s good.
+But transformation can ensure that an offering is designed in such a way that people can actually use it – regardless of limitations, devices, or context.
+Accessibility is not just a checkbox in the QA, but part of fair access.

-And sustainable digital products are not a contradiction.
+And sustainable digital products are no contradiction.
 They arise when you consciously decide what is really necessary: less data ballast, clear information architecture, optimized media, clean performance.
-That's “Green Design”, not as a label but as an attitude: We design digitally so that it works – without unnecessary consumption.
+"Green design" not as a label, but as an attitude: We design digitally so that it is effective – without unnecessary consumption.

-Here comes another fresh perspective often missing in transformation programs: Brand is infrastructure.
-If you transform your value proposition, the brand must support it – visually, linguistically, in UX behavior.
+Here comes another fresh perspective often missed in transformation programs: Brand is infrastructure.
+If you transform your value proposition, the brand must be able to carry it – visually, linguistically, in UX behavior.
 Otherwise, a break occurs: modernized inside, confusing outside.

-Thus, in many projects, we connect strategy, UX/UI, and development so that in the end not only a new system stands but a coherent experience.
+Therefore, in many projects we connect strategy, UX/UI, and development so that in the end, not only a new system stands but a cohesive experience.

-If you’re looking for a starting point for this, sometimes a simple check helps: Which three decisions would we make differently today if we take our purpose seriously – and use digital means as tools for it?
+If you’re looking for an entry point for this, a simple check helps: Which three decisions would we make differently today if we took our purpose seriously – and used digital means as the tool for it?

-This question brings transformation from tool mode back towards a direction that makes sense.
+This question brings transformation out of the tool mode back into a direction that makes sense.

-Do you want clarity without having to rebuild everything immediately?
+Do you want clarity without having to overhaul everything right away?

 Unsplash image for green urban mobility sunset pedestrians cyclistsUnsplash image for green urban mobility sunset pedestrians cyclists

-Looking into the coming years, we see less “the one big wave” – and more a new normality: Digital change will become the permanent state.
+Looking into the coming years, we see less "the one big wave" – and more a new normality: Digital change becomes the constant state.

-Firstly, companies will invest more in data quality and data spaces because without reliable data, AI and automation quickly lead to frustration.
-Secondly, regulation will become more noticeable, for example through European rules around AI and digital markets.
-This is not just compliance, but also a trust issue: Those who design transparently and fairly have an advantage.
+First, companies will invest more in data quality and data spaces because without reliable data, AI and automation quickly lead to frustration.
+Second, regulation will become more noticeable, such as through European rules around AI and digital markets.
+This is not just compliance, but a trust issue: Those who design transparently and fairly have an edge.

-And another observation from our work: The winners will not be those who shout “AI” the loudest.
-But those who design processes so that people and technology play well together – calmly, clearly, accessibly.
+And another observation from our work: The winners won’t be those who shout "AI" the loudest.
+But those who design processes so that people and technology work well together – calmly, clearly, accessibly.

-If you start today by using terms precisely and setting direction, by 2028 you won't have “completed a project”, but have built a capability: to continue developing without stumbling every time.
+If you start using terms cleanly and setting direction today, by 2028 you won’t have "completed a project," but have built a capability: to continue developing without stumbling each time.

-In conclusion, we want to clear up four misconceptions that we often encounter in projects – often well-intentioned but dangerous.
+We’d like to dispel four misconceptions that we repeatedly hear in projects – often well-intentioned but dangerous.

-Implementation can be a crucial step, but transformation means the change of value propositions, collaboration, and decision logic.
+An implementation can be an important step, but transformation means the change of value proposition, collaboration, and decision logic.
 If only the tool is new, the result often falls short of expectations.

 IT is enablement – but direction and priorities are leadership tasks.
-If departments do not co-design, systems emerge that feel “foreign” in everyday life.
+If business areas don’t co-create, systems arise that feel "foreign" in everyday life.

 Automation changes tasks, yes.
-At the same time, the demand for digital skills increases, and many organizations face shortages rather than surpluses.
-The major task is upskilling – not fear.
+At the same time, the demand for digital skills is rising, and many organizations struggle more with shortages than with surplus.
+The big task is upskilling – not fear.

-If you leave these myths behind, the topic becomes easier.
-Because you no longer try to fulfill a huge word (“transformation”) with a small project.
-But because you can clearly decide: What do we digitize now, and where do we really want to become different?
+By leaving these myths behind, the topic becomes easier.
+Because you no longer try to fulfill a giant word ("transformation") with a small project.
+But because you can decide clearly: What do we digitize now, and where do we really want to be different?

 Frequent Questions, Clear Answers

-Is digitization part of digital transformation – or something else?
+Is digitization a part of digital transformation – or something else?

-Can an SME even do "digital transformation" without being overwhelmed?
+Can an SME even "digitally transform" without overextending itself?

 What does digital transformation cost – and why does it often fail?